Mezirix/alx-higher_level_programming/README.md

+# alx-higher_level_programming
-# alx-higher_level_programmingThis project is about my python Journey
+This project is about my python Journey